LesFerch/RightClickTools/README.md

 ![image](https://github.com/user-attachments/assets/9e1f9975-b859-432e-9b8a-9c8d0a8ab45a)

 This option will not allow changing permissions on system folders and will display a message when that's attempted.
 The restrictions can be edited in the file **RightClickTools.ini**, but that should be avoided.
-If you need to make changes in a restricted folder, such as **WindowsApps**, you should access the folder using the Cmd or PowerShell Here as **TrustedInstaller** option.
+If you need to make changes in a restricted folder, such as **WindowsApps**, you should access the folder using the Cmd or PowerShell Here as **TrustedInstaller** option or the **Privileged file manager here** option as **Trusted Installer**.

 ### Add or Remove folder in Path variable